Trump approves legislation backing Hong Kong protesters

 China has denounced the legislation as gross interference in its affairs and a violation of international law.

 After the Senate passed the legislation, Beijing vowed counter-measures to safeguard its sovereignty and security.
-Its Foreign Ministry said the United States must immediately stop interfering in Hong Kong and China’s other internal affairs, or “the negative consequences will boomerang on itself.”

-If Trump had opted to use his veto, it could have been overridden by two-thirds votes in both the Senate and the House - easily attainable as measured by the votes in each chamber.
-The legislation would have automatically become law on Dec.
-3 if Trump had opted to do nothing.
+Last week, Trump boasted that he alone had prevented Beijing from crushing the demonstrations with a million soldiers, while adding that he had told President Xi that doing so would have “a tremendous negative impact” on trade talks.

-Republican Senator Marco Rubio applauded Trump’s decision to sign the bill.
-“The U.S. now has new and meaningful tools to deter further influence and interference from Beijing into Hong Kong’s internal affairs,” Rubio said in a statement.
+Trump prompted questions about his commitment to protecting Hong Kong freedoms when he referred in August to its mass street protests as “riots” that were a matter for China to deal with.

-Last week, Trump boasted that he alone had prevented Beijing from crushing the demonstrations with a million soldiers, while adding that he had told Chinese President Xi Jinping that doing so would have “a tremendous negative impact” on trade talks.
+Trump again referred to “riots” last week, but has also called on China to handle the issue humanely.

-Trump prompted questions about his commitment to protecting freedoms in Hong Kong when he referred in August to its mass street protests as “riots” that were a matter for China to deal with.
+Trump’s statement on the bill signing indicated that he was doing so with reservations about portions of the legislation, saying “certain provisions of the Act would interfere with the exercise of the president’s constitutional authority to state the foreign policy of the United States.”

-Trump again referred to “riots” last week, but has also called on China to handle the issue humanely, while warning repeatedly of the impact on trade talks.
+Presidents often push back against such congressional measures, especially when they seek to mandate the imposition of sanctions, and use their signing statements to reinforce that they have the executive power to act at their discretion on foreign policy matters.

 Many see the U.S. legislation as symbolic, but the bills’ provisions have the potential, if implemented, to upend relations between the United States and Hong Kong and change the territory’s status to that of any other Chinese city.